chqwer2/chqwer2.github.io/_posts/Math/2022-2-08-Statistics.md

 **What is the probability that $\hat p$ is away from $p$ by more than 10%.**

-We don’t even know the true $p$ and the observation $\hat{p}$ is from random variables fluctuates.
+We don’t even know the trueandard and the observation $\hat{p}$ is from random variables fluctuates.
 We need a method to measure its fluctuation.

 Modelling Assumptions: